mhussain-arch/LibraryManagementSystem/README.md

 Display the current list of books available in the library.

-With the help of Microsoft Copilot, you will build this program using string variables, conditional statements, and loops.
+With the help of ~~Microsoft Copilot~~ your brain's intellectual ability to build logic, you will build this program using string variables, conditional statements, and loops.

 Steps